the-striped-moon/coding_club/description.md

 # tms_coding_club
-Homework for TMS Coding Club will be posted right here.
+Homework for Timberline Middle School Coding Club will be posted right here.